nathansmith/javascript-quiz/README.md

 02. Describe how variable scope works.
 Explain how to create a closure using a self-executing anonymous function (also called IIFE: immediately-invoked function expression).

-03. Explain briefly how prototypical inheritance differs from class-based, "classical" inheritance.
+03. Explain briefly how prototypal inheritance differs from class-based, "classical" inheritance.

 04. Describe how the "module pattern" works.
 Explain how the "revealing module pattern" expands upon it.